 One such establishment, Fugetsu-do (which claims to be the birthplace of the fortune cookie), was founded in 1903 and today is the oldest still-operating food establishment the Los Angeles.
 Another, Mikawaya, founded in 1910, is still in operation and is well known for having introduced mochi to the US in 1994.

 LITTLE TOKYO VS. LITTLE OSAKA

-Although overall Little Tokyo seems more buttoned down and less hip, more salaryman and and less otaku than Little Osaka, being a much larger neighborhood it displays far greater diversity and is not without its share of youth-oriented businesses, as evidenced by the Little Tokyo establishments above.
+Although overall Little Tokyo seems more buttoned down and less hip — more salaryman and less otaku than Little Osaka, being a much larger neighborhood, Little Tokyo displays far greater diversity and is not without its share of youth-oriented businesses, as evidenced by the Little Tokyo establishments above.

 DIVERSITY IN LITTLE TOKYO

 Little Tokyo is still fairly diverse, in spite of the preponderance of Japanese and Korean establishments.
 In addition to the many Korean and Japanese restaurants in the tiny neighborhood, there’s Aloha Café, Azalea Restaurant & Bar, Cafe Cuba Central, Cafe Take 5, Capperi Restorante, Cefiore, Chin-Ma-Ya of Tokyo, Green Bamboo, Pho 21, Spitz, 2nd Street Café, Señor Fish, Tapas and Wine Bar, Via Dolce Café, Lars‘s beloved Weiland, and Wok Inn… and honestly way more than I care to mention.